Turpan

-Geonyms
+Names

+Historically, many settlements in the Tarim Basin, being situated between Chinese, Turkic, Mongolian, and Persian language users, have a number of cognate names.
+Turpan or Turfan is one such example.
 The original name of the city is unknown.
-The form Turfan (while it is older than Turpan), was not used until the middle of the 2nd millennium CE and its use became widespread only in the post-Mongol period.
+The form Turfan, while older than Turpan, was not used until the middle of the 2nd millennium CE and its use became widespread only in the post-Mongol period.

-Historically, many settlements in the Tarim Basin have been given a number of different names.
-Some of these names have also referred to more than one place: Turpan/Turfan/Tulufan is one such example.
-Others include Jushi/Gushi, Gaochang/Qocho/Karakhoja and Jiaohe/Yarkhoto.